+Context / Background

+Briefly summarise the background to the policy or proposed service change, including reasons for any changes from previous versions.

-Context / Background The Council's budget and business planning proposals are designed to enable us to deliver the key priorities in Duia fluorona ania a Ala our Business Plan to enable communities to thrive and businesses to grow.
-Our strategic priorities are: Briefly summarise the background to the policy or - housing that meets your needs proposed service change, - leading on environmental sustainability including reasons for any - an enterprising economy with strong and vibrant local centres changes from previous versions. - healthy, resilient and engaged communities This budget and business planning round has been impacted by reduction or ongoing uncertainty in major funding streams including the New Homes Bonus Grant and Business Rates.
-In addition, significant budget pressures have arisen due to reduction in income due to Covid-19, alongside the additional costs incurred.
-In combination this is resulting in a challenging budgeting and business planning process as set out in the main Budget and Business Planning reports. - anger and - anness comming reposits Proposals This impact assessment covers all savings proposals across Public Health and Wellbeing, Place and Growth, Commercial Development, Assets and Investment, Communities, Adults and Housing, Regulatory Services, Explain the detail of the Customers and Organisational Development.
-Details of proposals are set out in the main Budget and Business proposals, including why this has Planning proposals. been decided as the best course of action.
-Changes to fees and charges are addressed in the associated Fees and Chares schedule.
+The Council's budget and business planning proposals are designed to enable us to deliver the key priorities in our Business Plan to enable communities to thrive and businesses to grow.
+Our strategic priorities are:

+- Housing that meets your needs

+- Leading on environmental sustainability

+- An enterprising economy with strong and vibrant local centres

+- Healthy, resilient and engaged communities

+This budget and business planning round has been impacted by reduction and ongoing uncertainty in major funding streams including the New Homes Bonus Grant and Business Rates.
+In addition, significant budget pressures have arisen due to reduction in income due to Covid-19, alongside the additional costs incurred due to the current economic environment and increased inflation.
+In combination, this is resulting in a challenging budgeting and business planning process as set out in the main Budget and Business Planning reports.

+Proposals

+Explain the detail of the proposals, including why this has been decided as the best course of action.

+This impact assessment covers all savings proposals across Wellbeing and Housing, Customer Focus, Human Resources and Organisational development, Properties, Planning and development, Growth and Economy, Environmental and Regulatory services.
+Details of proposals are set out in the main Budget and Business Planning proposals.

+Changes to fees and charges are addressed in the associated Fees and Charges schedule.
 Any increase to fees and charges may impact on those with more need to use a service, including due to an individual having one or more of the protected characteristics.
 Changes to fees and charges are proposed after consideration of inflation, service need, bench-marking and market opportunities.
-Where material service impact has been assessed from changes in charges these will be addressed through the equality impact assessment process that supports decision making on the budget and business planning report or the later specific decision making process associated with review and any subsequent proposed change. process associated with review and any subsequent proposed change.
-Evidence / Intelligence In considering the impact of budget proposals before they are formally agreed, the Council undertakes a 0 detailed process of democratic and community engagement.
+Where material service impact has been assessed from changes in charges these will be addressed through the equality impact assessment process that supports decision making on the budget and business planning report or the later specific decision-making process associated with review and any subsequent proposed change.

+Evidence / Intelligence

+In considering the impact of budget proposals before they are formally agreed, the Council undertakes a detailed process of democratic and community engagement.
 This includes:

-Appendix 7 - Equalities and Climate Impact Assessment

 List and explain any data, consultation outcomes, research findings, feedback from service users and stakeholders etc, that supports your proposals and can help to inform the judgements you make about potential impact on different individuals, communities or groups and our ability to deliver our climate commitments.

-Using the Oxfordshire Joint Strategic Needs Assessment (JSNA) of health and wellbeing needs, and the associated Equalities Briefing and Cherwell District Profile to consider the impact of proposals as they are drawn up and in the development of this overarching assessment.
-The Council's JSNA can be found here; A public consultation process, the results of which are published alongside the Budget and Business Planning proposals; A democratic process including agreement of proposals by Executive, analysis and comment on those proposals by Budget and Business Planning Committee, and adoption of the budget by Full Council.
+- Using the Oxfordshire Joint Strategic Needs Assessment (JSNA) of health and wellbeing needs, and the associated Equalities Briefing and Cherwell District Profile to consider the impact of proposals as they are drawn up and in the development of this overarching assessment.
+The latest countywide JSNA can be found here; and detailed data for our main population settlements (Banbury, Bicester and Kidlington) is available here. - A public consultation process, the results of which will be published alongside the Budget and Business Planning proposals. - A democratic process including agreement of proposals by Executive, analysis and comment on those proposals by Budget and Business Planning Committee, and adoption of the budget by Full Council.
 Each of these stages provides an opportunity to invite comment and engagement from the public and representatives of particular organisations or population groups.

-Alternatives considered / rejected Summarise any other approaches that have been considered in developing the policy or proposed service change, and the reasons why these were not adopted.
+Alternatives considered / rejected

+Summarise any other approaches that have been considered in developing the policy or proposed service change, and the reasons why these were not adopted.
 This could include reasons why doing nothing is not an option.